 For those with a more limited budget or who don’t need as many probes, you have another option.
-The New Meater Block has all the benefits and features of the premium set but comes with a single probe instead of four.
+The Meater Plus has all the benefits and features of the premium set but comes with a single probe instead of four.
 It is typically priced at less than half the cost of the premium version too.

 Whether you prefer the premium set or opt for the less-expensive single-probe model, your Meater is a great investment for your grill or smoker.
 It comes with a 1-year limited warranty and the company provides tech support if you run into connectivity problems.